Construction Accident Lawyer NYC

 Fortunately, New York has many labor laws in place that can be used to hold those responsible for worksite safety accountable if and when accidents happen.

-What if I am an Undocumented Worker?
-What are My Rights?
+What if I Am an Undocumented Construction Worker?
+What are my Rights?

 It’s well established that a significant number of New York City construction workers are immigrants – including many who are undocumented.
 Will being an undocumented worker prevent you from recovering compensation if you suffer injuries on a dangerous construction site in New York?
 The short answer is no. Under New York State Labor Law, everyone – regardless of immigration status – has the right to seek compensation for work-related injuries.